ninjaaron/replacing-bash-scripting-with-python/README.rst

 The Popen_ API (over which the run_ function is a thin wrapper) is a very flexible, securely designed interface for running processes.
 Most importantly, it doesn't open a subshell by default.
-That's right; It's completely safe from shell injection vulnerabilities -- or, the injection vulnerabilities are opt-in.
+That's right, it's completely safe from shell injection vulnerabilities -- or, the injection vulnerabilities are opt-in.
 There's always the ``shell=True`` option if you're determined to write bad code.